AdroitBit/Text-Recognition-API/README.md

 # Text-Recognition-API
 This is the API that made in python to simplify Open-CV and pytesseract(aka.
 Tesseract) coding.<br>
-import to project by adding "TextRecognizer" folder to your project then import by
+import to project by adding "TextRecognizer" folder to your project then import by adding
 <h5>from TextRecognizer.TextRecognizer import *</h5>

 </ul>